stuart-gill/sunny65/README.md

 # 65 + Sunny

-This app tells you where you go camping that has forecasted the weather you're looking for
+This app tells you where you go camping that has forecasted the weather you're looking for.

 ## Getting Started